 Aiden slumped.

 “Look—it all comes out in the wash.
 In the realm of womanhood, there are pretty young girls, and then there are frumpy, sweat-suited creatures of indeterminate age.
 There is a switch in women where they go from being lines of poetry in a book to being boarded-over storefronts—all in a sobering blink.
-It’s a bait-and-switch, Ally, so get what you can while you can.
+It’s a bait-and-switch, Addy, so get what you can while you can.
 By the time this bohemian goddess turns into a doublewide, you won’t be able to get it up anymore, anyway.”

 Aiden dulled.
 “What oracle could conjure a more miserable fate?
 What I need is a suitable matchmaker.
 What I need is Jane Austen as a dating service.”